zoom2ashish/typescript-express-tsed-starter/README.md

   Run `npm run start:prod` command to start production server.
 This command first transpiles the typescript code to javascript code and output it in `dist` directory.
 Then it runs the `./dist/index.js` file using `ts-node-dev`.

+  Once server is running, go to browser and open url [http://localhost:5000](http://localhost:5000) and it should load index.html page.

 ## Lint
   Use `npm run list` command to perform syntax linting on typescript code.